sjanhunen/dokimazo/papers/one-question.rst

 .. sidebar:: Main Point

    Relationship with God has always been about the heart.
-Since everything in the soul flows out from the heart, so God wants to start there.
+The Mystery is worked out through the heart.

-   We need a broken (or opened) heart to fulfill the purpose that God has for us.
-Asking Him to fill our hearts really is the greatest thing we can pray for.
+   Our hearts must be opened and filled in order for us to fulfill the purpose that God has for us.
+Asking Him to fill our open hearts really is the greatest thing we can pray for.

-All of the scriptures we have examined so far have had Israel in the central position.
-In fact, even though we looked at the Gospels, these are really extensions of the Old Covenant.
-But God has a purpose that is way bigger than just the nation of Israel.
-He has a purpose that's scope is way wider than merely the earth.
-But I believe He is looking for those with a broken heart.

-God wants a heart to heart relationship people from all nations.
+Recap how God's work with people has always centered around the heart.
+See my journal to fill this in:

+1. Old Covenant - a broken heart open to God
+2. New Covenant - Spirit and law written in the heart
+3. The Mystery - Christ dwelling in the heart

+Need to figure out how to tie in the Mystery revelation with the heart.
+God is accomplishing something big by focusing on the heart, quite apart from any laws and covenants.
+Today, God is using people out of all nations who have none of the advantages that Israel had.
+He is working through their hearts.
+It's not about one nation being above all others, but about all nations together (with Christ dwelling in their hearts) serving God.

 Israel wasn't the only nation that struggled with hardened hearts:

    [Eph 4:18 KJV] 18 Having the understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the blindness[G4457] of their heart:

 The word blindness is also translated "hardness".
 It means a covering over something.

-Is the central prayer in Ephesians the only prayer that specifically talks about Christ dwelling in our hearts?
+I think the greatest prayer is recorded in Eph 3:

+   [Eph 3:14-19 NKJV] 14 For this reason I bow my knees to the Father of our Lord Jesus Christ, 15 from whom the whole family in heaven and earth is named, 16 that He would grant you, according to the riches of His glory, to be strengthened with might through His Spirit in the inner man, 17 that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what [is] the width and length and depth and height-- 19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

 - Paul's prayer: heart, love of Christ, knowledge that exceeds knowledge
-- The one thing that Paul felt was most important to pray about
-- The one and best thing we can ask for is Christ dwelling in our hearts.
-Isn't this infinitely better than everything else?
-But we tend to grasp after knowledge instead of this.
+- It's not the law in our hearts, but it's Christ, the one who fulfills the law (and so much more), dwelling in our hearts
+- God reveals mysteries to us so we can understand His heart, not so we can explain complex Bible passages
+- Knowing the love of Christ is being in tune with the heart of God.
+- Doing everything heartily means doing it from the heart so that it can include the whole soul.
+- It's not what we do.
+It's not even how we do it.
+Really, it's why we do what we do.
+That's really getting to the heart of the matter.

 The one act of Christ's ministry: wanting exactly what the Father wanted.
 This was more than the suffering of the Cross itself (think back to more than burnt offerings and sacrifices).
 What kind of witness to the principalities and power was the perfect love and obedience that Christ showed from His heart?

 Even though the scene of the cross was done in the wide open for everyone to see, at that exact time, nobody really knew what it was about or just how far reaching the implications would be.
 When we look back on that event, it all begins to make sense.
 I wonder if something similar might happen in our lives.
 Think about how Christ said to do your good works in secret.
 The Mystery of God's will was the unspoken aspect of the cross.
 It was known between the Father and the Son, but it was kept as a secret between them until God saw fit to reveal it through Paul.
-Think about the things accomplished through the work of Christ on the cross:

-- God reveals mysteries to us so we can understand His heart, not so we can explain complex Bible passages
-- Christ's obedience to the Father was the wisdom and power of God.
-He wanted what God wanted.
-- Knowing the love of Christ is being in tune with the heart of God.
-- Doing everything heartily means doing it from the heart so that it can include the whole soul.